tthorntone/AdNauseam-Wiki/FAQ.md

 #### What is user tracking?
 How does tracking work?

-When you visit a webpage parts of the page may come from domains and servers other than the one you asked to visit.
-This is an essential feature of hypertext, but it has also come to be a serious privacy problem.
-On the modern Web, embedded images and code often use cookies and other methods to track your browsing habits — often to display advertisements.
-The domains that do this are called "third party trackers", and you can read more about how they work on EFF's page [here](https://www.eff.org/deeplinks/2009/09/online-trackers-and-social-networks).
+When you visit a webpage, parts of the page may come from domains and servers other than the one you asked to visit.
+This is an essential feature of the web, but it has also come to be a _serious_ privacy problem.
+Nowadays embedded images and code often use cookies, fingerprinting, and other methods to track your browsing habits — often in order to display targetted advertisements.
+The domains that do this are called "third party trackers".You can read more about how they work on the excellent [EFF page](https://www.eff.org/deeplinks/2009/09/online-trackers-and-social-networks).

 #### I found a bug!
 What do I do now?